-- Starting on September 24, 2020, go to your city/township clerk’s office and request an absentee ballot.
+- Go to your city/township clerk’s office and request an absentee ballot.
 You can also register to vote first if necessary.
 Find your clerk’s office location and hours here.

 - Vote your ballot and return it to the clerk or their staff.
 You’re done!

 No. But if you have it, bring it with you.
 You will be asked for a photo ID.
 If you do not have a photo ID or do not have it with you, you can sign a simple form and vote.

 Maybe, depending on where you live.
 Some clerks have satellite offices where you can vote early in person.
 Check your clerk’s website for information about satellite offices.